The Best 10-day Itinerary in Iceland

 Day 8

-A lava field in the West of Iceland.
+A lava field in West Iceland.

 Day 8 - Snaefellsnes Peninsula

 Londrangar is also renowned for being a wildlife hot spot, with its countless seabirds.
-Other great places to find animals on the peninsula include Ytri Tunga beach, known for its seal life, and the islands of Breidafjordur bay, which are densely populated nesting grounds.
+Other great places to find animals on the peninsula include Ytri Tunga Beach, known for its seal life, and the islands of Breidafjordur Bay, which are densely populated nesting grounds.

-In terms of its terrain, the Snaefellsnes Peninsula has a row of mountains running adjacent to its coasts but still a lot of diversity.
-You'll cross the fertile countryside, expanses of black sand, and lava fields on your travels; you'll also head to the dramatic peak of Kirkjufell, which stands alone but for an adjacent waterfall by the coastline.
+The Snaefellsnes peninsula has many mountains running adjacent to its coasts but many diverse terrains.
+You'll cross the fertile countryside, expanses of black sand, and lava fields on your travels.

-Snaefellsnes also boasts a range of cultural attractions.
+The Snaefellsnes peninsula also boasts a range of cultural attractions.
 Many abandoned villages haunt the beautiful landscapes.
-Their foundations are reclaimed by nature; Budir, which still has a charming and functioning church, and Hellnar, all but a deserted fishing settlement, both have a particularly mystical allure.
-However, some villages, like Stykkisholmur, Bjarnahofn, and Arnarstapi, are still thriving and great places to see how Icelandic culture has survived and evolved.
+Budir still has a charming and functioning church, and Hellnar is a deserted fishing settlement.
+Both have a mystical allure.

-Despite the wonder of these attractions, the most famous and beautiful part of Snaefellsnes is the area on its tip: Snaefellsjokull National Park.
-Centered around a magnificent glacier, which caps an impressive volcano, this place is jaw-droppingly spectacular.
-Many with a belief in the mystical have claimed that this is one of the Earth's power centers, and it has inspired great works of art for centuries.
+Centered around a magnificent glacier that caps an impressive volcano, this place is jaw-droppingly spectacular.
+Many who believe in the mystical have claimed that this is one of the Earth's power centers, and it has inspired great works of art for centuries.

 While in the shadow of Snaefellsjokull glacier, you can partake in one more exciting activity.
-With a helmet and torch, you'll be led inside the beautiful lava cave of Vatnshellir to bear witness to the unbelievable world under Iceland's surface.
-Even the claustrophobic will find this tour manageable due to the size of the formation and the distracting beauty of its features.
+With a helmet and torch, your guide will lead you inside the beautiful lava cave of Vatnshellir to see the unbelievable world under Iceland's surface.

 Read more